Purely periodic continued fractions and graph-directed iterated function systems

-\begin{remark} \begin{enumerate} \item Every abstract continued fraction has realizations, for example the ones for which the $I_i$ are pairwise disjoint.
-However, unless $n=1$, these realizations are rarely geometric.
-Indeed, we are not claiming that every $\Acal$ has a geometric realization. \item In all cases treated in this paper a procedure to determine, given $(j,y)$, if $y$ belongs to $H_j$ is readily provided.
+\begin{remark} \begin{enumerate} \item Every abstract continued fraction has realizations: for example, one can always take pairwise disjoint intervals in the same copy of $\PP^1\Rbb$.
+However, unless $n=1$, these realizations are rarely geometric; the key issue here is that we have freedom in choosing the intervals $\set{I_i}$, but once a choice has been made the intervals $\set{I_iS}$ are immutable.
+As a matter of fact, we are not claiming that every $\Acal$ has a geometric realization. \item The notion of a geometric realization is the turning point at which the projective world diverges from the affine one, for the good reason that in the latter no reasonable definition of complementary interval can be given. \item In all cases treated in this paper a procedure to determine, given $(j,y)$, if $y$ belongs to $H_j$ is readily provided.
 This yields an easy way of computing~$\Fcal$: on input $(i,x)$ one simply computes the set

 and filters it according to membership in $\bigcupdot_iH_i$.
 This is not worse than a standard definition by cases.
 The version for $\du{\Fcal}$ requires computing